sw360cab/share-social/README.md

 #Share Social

-A modular Node JS library for sharing and posting on social networksusing OAuth.
+A modular Node JS library for sharing and posting on social networks using OAuth.
 It includes the following modules:

 - module-twitter (based on **OAuth 1.0**)